Every year, I enjoy looking back at my favorite images from the past year and picking my best Pennsylvania travel photos of the year.

 I came because I’d heard there were two more hidden waterfalls that I hadn’t previously found.
 And, while I found them, my favorite shot was taken along the edge of the impressive gorge carved by the water here.

 During the summer, while returning from a trip to Pittsburgh, I decided to take in sunset at Big Mountain Overlook near McConnellsburg.
 It was my second visit to this spot, and while it’s an amazing view, sunset in the corner of the sky visible from the vista was underwhelming.

-However, as I was leaving the vista, I rounded a corner and came across this beautiful sky behind a series of trees.
+However, as I was leaving the vista, I rounded a corner and came across a beautiful sky setting behind a series of trees.
 After searching for the perfect tree to photograph and pulling out a big zoom lens, I captured this lovely shot that is more reminiscent of Africa than of south-central PA.

 #8 – Light Up Night Fireworks in Pittsburgh

 2018 was the year I was finally able to check out Light Up Night in Pittsburgh.
-This annual event is held in mid-November and marks the start of the holiday season with several tree lightings and three different fireworks shows.
+This annual event is held in November and marks the start of the holiday season with several tree lightings and three different fireworks shows.

 #7 – Andy Warhol Bridge in Pittsburgh

 This shot is another one taken on Pittsburgh’s Light Up Night.
 During the event, the Andy Warhol Bridge was closed to traffic.
 Of course, I couldn’t pass up the opportunity to get some shots on the empty bridge.

 My friend Jeremy of DiscovertheBurgh.com happened to walk into my shot while I was setting up.
 However, instead of getting mad, I yelled at him to stop and was able to get this epic shot of the city.